 For example, if a Sales Order has the Status as In Process and the Retention Period Before Archiving duration is in line, it will not get archived as the Sales Order is not completed yet.

-If you want to search and display archived objects and objects in the archiving process, you can do so by going to the Archiving work center view under the Administrator work center.
+If you want to search and display archived objects, you can do so by going to the Archiving work center view under the Administrator work center.

 By using the dropdown list, you can do a search for a dedicated business object.
 Please note that you need to provide “*” if you would like to do the search for all objects.